imschwartz89/Stock-Scraper/csvFiles/readme.md

 # csvFiles
-This contains the CSV files that were used to create the outputs folder.
+This contains the CSV files that were used to create the outputs folder using **oneSearch.py**.
+The following examples should help you set up your own CSV file.
+You can also just use a premade one and use your own data instead while maintaining the format.

 ## Example for googleTest.py's CSV: